Corporate Governance

 We look for businesses where the majority of revenues are recurring in nature and logo churn is low.
 The sustainability of our strategy is underpinned by the recurring revenue model.
 This approach allows for a more reliable revenue stream, promoting long-term stability.

-We run our business units in a decentralised way and actively avoid centralisation and consolidation.
-We do this to encourage an entrepreneurial spirit and culture and accelerate growth in each business which is run by its own management team, supported by the Board.
+Our operating model is to run our business units in a decentralised way and actively avoid centralisation and consolidation.
+We do this to encourage and maintain an entrepreneurial spirit and culture and accelerate growth in each business which is run by its own management team, supported by the Board.

-Our strategy and business operations are set out more fully in the Strategic Report section on pages 3 to 27 of this report.
+Our strategy and business operations are set out more fully in the Strategic Report section on pages 3 to 29 of the Group’s 2025 Annual Report.

-The Group’s principal risks and uncertainties and the systems and internal controls developed to mitigate them are set out in the disclosure to principle 4 of the 2018 QCA Code further below.
+The Group’s principal risks and uncertainties and the systems and internal controls developed to mitigate them are set out in the disclosure to principle 5 of the Code further below.

 - SEEK TO UNDERSTAND AND MEET SHAREHOLDER NEEDS AND EXPECTATIONS

-The Company believes strongly in transparency and an open door policy towards shareholder communications.
+The Board strongly believes in transparency and an open-door policy towards shareholder communications.
 It aims to provide fair and objective reporting and seeks to ensure its strategy, business model and performance are clearly communicated and understood through its half year and full year reports.
-Past and present versions can be found here.
+Past and present versions are published on the Company’s website – www.softwarecircle.com/reports-downloads.

-The Chairman and Company Secretary go to additional lengths to identify and communicate with major shareholders whose holding is via nominee accounts and encourage attendance at the AGM, voting and shareholder feedback and engagement.
-Both the Chairman and CEO also meet on an adhoc basis with significant and major shareholders and provide feedback to the Board.
+The Chair and Company Secretary go to additional lengths to identify and communicate with major shareholders whose holding is via nominee accounts, encouraging attendance at the AGM, voting and shareholder feedback and engagement.
+Both the Chair and CEO also meet on an adhoc basis with significant and major shareholders and provide feedback to the Board.

-The number of proxy votes received for each vote are announced at the AGM and the results of the AGM are announced and published below.
+The number of proxy votes received for each vote are announced at the AGM and the results of the AGM are announced and published on our website.

-- TAKE INTO ACCOUNT WIDER STAKEHOLDER AND SOCIAL RESPONSIBILITIES AND THEIR IMPLICATIONS FOR LONG-TERM SUCCESS
+- TAKE INTO ACCOUNT WIDER STAKEHOLDER INTERESTS, INCLUDING SOCIAL AND ENVIRONMENTAL RESPONSIBILITIES, AND THEIR IMPLICATIONS FOR LONG-TERM SUCCESS

-The Company actively seeks to engage with its wider stakeholder base in order to maximise decision making, ensure alignment of interests and balance the needs of all stakeholders, whilst meeting its primary responsibility to promote the success of the Company for the benefit of its members as a whole via the execution of its strategy and business model set out in the disclosures to principle 1 of the 2018 QCA code above.
+The Company actively engages with its wider stakeholder base to enhance decision-making, align interests, and balance the needs of all stakeholders.
+In doing so, it remains focused on its primary responsibility: to promote the long-term success of the Company for the benefit of its members as a whole.
+This is achieved through the execution of its strategy and business model, as outlined in the disclosures under Principle 1 of the Code above.

 Employees